wonas2dosgwr3/measurevaluenotmoney/README.md

 ### ***Children are taught that MONEY'S VALUE COMES FROM EARNING IT.
 Earning it changes ITS HOME!!! -  money circulates from HOME TO HOME!!!
 But without homes, there can be no circulation, nothing but oppression, FORCED CIRCULATION VIA THE TIMELESS INSTRUMENTS OF OPPRESSION, MOUNTAINS OF TAXES AND REGULATIONS AND BAD GOVERNMENT, WARS AND MISERY.***

-> # ***"atraen el oro y la plata de las provincias más distantes." ("attract gold and silver from the most distant provinces.")***<br>
+> # ***"atraen el oro y la plata de las provincias más distantes."<br>("attract gold and silver from the most distant provinces.")***<br>
-> ***"una ciudad [Cuzco] que se pudiera contar por la mayor del reino sin disputa alguna, por su situación, terreno y producciones, y rodeada de las provincias más fértiles y más abundantes de frutos y colonos útiles, que son los indios que trabajan en el cultivo de las tierras y obras mecánicas y que <ins>atraen el oro y la plata de las provincias más distantes."</ins><br><br>("a city [Cuzco] that could be counted the best in the kingdom without any doubt, for its situation, terrain and productions, and surrounded by the provinces most fertile and most abundant of fruits and useful colonists, who are the Indians who work in the land cultivation and mechanical works and who <ins>attract the gold and the silver of the most distant provinces."</ins>***
+> ***"una ciudad [Cuzco] que se pudiera contar por la mayor del reino sin disputa alguna, por su situación, terreno y producciones, y rodeada de las provincias más fértiles y más abundantes de frutos y colonos útiles, que son los indios que trabajan en el cultivo de las tierras y obras mecánicas y que <ins>atraen el oro y la plata de las provincias más distantes."</ins><br><br>("a city [Cuzco] that could be counted the best in the kingdom without any doubt, for its situation, terrain and productions, and surrounded by the provinces most fertile and most abundant of fruits and useful colonists, who are the Indians who work in the land cultivation and mechanical works and who <ins>attract the gold and the silver of the most distant provinces."</ins>)***<br>
->[formatting added]<br>
+> [Formatting added.
+Wonas2ds3sp translation]<br>
 >>> ###   ***- <ins>El Lazarillo De Ciegos Caminantes</ins>, Alonzo Carrio de la Vandera, 1773, Capitulo XVII***

 <br>***High house value is***<br>